fbpx 'Storm Cloud: Picturing the Origins of our Climate Crisis" exhibition at The Huntington captures our attention

 Almost daily over the past two decades, we’ve been hearing about climate change – when we experience a heat wave, when we witness a wildfire, when we see on the news an arctic blast on the East Coast, or when we learn about melting icebergs in the Antarctic Ocean.

-Yet this phenomenon didn’t just happen in the last 20 years, or even during our lifetime, as the “Storm Cloud: Picturing the Origins of our Climate Change” exhibition at The Huntington Library, Art Museum, and Botanical Gardens demonstrates.
+Yet this phenomenon didn’t just happen in the last 20 years, or even during our lifetime, as the “Storm Cloud: Picturing the Origins of our Climate Crisis” exhibition at The Huntington Library, Art Museum, and Botanical Gardens demonstrates.
 On view through Jan.
 6, 2025 at the Marylou and George Boone Gallery, it will be on display concurrently with “Growing and Knowing in the Gardens of China.”

 Photo by May S. Ruiz / Hey SoCal